Tuesday, November 29, 2011

 Night Sun II

---as in the painting 'The Isle of the Dead' below (one of several versions).
-Or perhaps Grieg -- this bleak photo could almost be an album cover for the Peer Gynt Suite (it just seems to shout 'Scandinavia!' to me -- not the healthy, happy modern welfare states of efficient design, bland cuisine and no sexual hangups, but the old mythic Scandinavia of grim, dour peasantry, frost giants and pagan mysteries).
-I think it would make a nice visual counterpart for 'Death of Åse' -- whenever I hear it I think of a still, snowy landscape that starts off pitch dark, gradually brightening through the first half of the music as the pitch rises, until it climaxes at full, white brilliance, then gradually returns to blackness as the music descends back to the base note.
-In any case, this photo seems very Symbolist-like.
+Or perhaps even more of the music of Edvard Grieg -- that very bleak photo could almost be an album cover for the Peer Gynt Suite (it just seems to shout 'Scandinavia!' to me -- not the modern healthy, happy welfare states known for efficiently simple design, bland cuisine and no sexual hangups, but the old mythic Scandinavia of grim, dour peasantry, frost giants and pagan mysteries).
+I think it would make a nice visual counterpart to the 'Death of Åse' section from the suite -- whenever I hear it I think of a screen that starts out pitch black,

 Another Amazing Tree